Lesbian: Criminalization of sexual activity

-Custody and Parenting
+Custody and parenting

 Family issues were significant concerns for lesbians when gay activism became more vocal in the 1960s and 1970s.
 Custody issues in particular were of interest since often courts would not award custody to mothers who were openly homosexual, even though the general procedure acknowledged children were awarded to the biological mother.

 Several studies performed as a result of custody disputes compared outcomes for children of single lesbian mothers and single nonlesbian mothers.
 They found that children's mental health, happiness, overall adjustment, sexual orientation, and sex roles, were similar between both groups.

-The ability to adopt domestically or internationally children or provide a home as a foster parent is also a political and family priority for many lesbians, as is improving access to artificial insemination.
+The ability to adopt children domestically or internationally, or provide a home as a foster parent, is a political and family priority for many lesbians, as is improving access to artificial insemination.